oVirt/ovirt-site/source/release/3.4/index.html.md

 If you're installing oVirt 3.4 on a clean host, you should read our [Quick Start Guide](Quick Start Guide).

-If you're using nightly repo you'll need to run:
+If you're using pre-release repo you'll need to run:

           # yum update "ovirt-engine-setup*"
           # engine-setup